What is emergency contraception (EC)?

 How can I tell if the pills worked or not?

-ECPs are less effective in women who weigh between 165 to 175 pounds (75 to 80 kg), and are not effective in women who weigh over 176 pounds (80 kg).
-If you weigh over 165 pounds, speak to your health care provider about alternative methods of emergency contraception.
+Progestin only ECPs are less effective in women who weigh between 165 to 175 pounds (75 to 80 kg), and are not effective in women who weigh over 176 pounds (80 kg).
+If you weigh over 165 pounds, speak to your health care provider about alternative methods of emergency contraception, like the IUD.

 You should have a period within 3 weeks after taking ECPs.
 If you do not have a period within 3 weeks, a pregnancy test is needed.
 A pregnancy test can be done at home or by a health care provider.
 You can buy pregnancy tests at a pharmacy or grocery store.